anonymous-soga/artifact/README.md

 ## Figure
 * Figure 1: The trend of GHA discussed on Stack Overflow
-* Table 1: Popularity of GHA-related discussion categories
+* Table 1: Popularity of GHA problem categories
-* Table 2: Difficulty of GHA-related discussion categories
+* Table 2: Difficulty of GHA problem categories
-* Table 3: Correlation between Popularity and Difficulty of GHA-related discussion categories (on SO)
+* Table 3: Correlation between Popularity and Difficulty of GHA problem categories